-In accordance with legislation the allocation of places for children with the following will take place first; Statement of Special Educational Needs (Education Act 1996) or Education, Health and Care Plan (Children and Families Act 2014) where the school is named.
+In accordance with legislation the allocation of places for children with an Education, Health and Care Plan (Children and Families Act 2014) naming the school in the plan will take place first.
 Remaining places will be allocated in accordance with this policy.

 Where application for admissions to main school exceed the number of places available, the following criteria will be applied, in the order set out below, to decide which children to admit.
+If it is necessary to distinguish between more than one applicant in any criteria, the next criteria will be applied until the tie-breaker is used.

-- 1. Looked after children and all previously looked after children. - 2.
+- Looked after children and all previously looked after children.
+Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order). - 2.
 Children with a brother or sister at the school who will still be attending when the child is due to start. - 3.
-Where there are medical reasons (supported by a doctor's certificate) stating why the school is the most appropriate for the child's needs more than any other school - 4.
+Where there are medical reasons (supported by a doctor's certificate) stating why the school is the most appropriate for the child's needs more than any other school. - 4.
 Proximity of a child's home to the school, with those living nearest being accorded the highest priority.
 Distance to be measured in a straight line from the post office address point of the home to the post office address point of the school.
+This is to be calculated electronically to three figures after the decimal point (eg 1.543 miles).